 5. Start The Process Of Writing Your Recommendation.
 Make Sure That You Provide Details; And Talk About The Pros And Cons.

+Make Your Article Between 300 And 500 Words.
+Don’t Go Much Over 500 Words; because you will lose your readers – their attention span is simply not that long.

 6. Now It's Time To Put Your Article On The Web For Others To Read.
 There are a number of Article Banks out there, but Ezine Articles; is one of the most popular and recommended.

+If you don't yet have an account here or at any of the other Article Banks; then you need to create an account.
 You will need to provide your information and photo; so your customers can feel like they know a little about you.

 7. Paste Your Article, And Then, Add Your Amazon Affiliate URL Into The Signature Line; which you obtained earlier.